 This the largest quilt I’ve done so far.
 Nine feet by nine feet.
-Eight-one square feet of hand-dyed Indonesian batiks and colorful Hawaiian prints (162 square feet if you count the back).
+Eighty-one square feet of hand-dyed Indonesian batiks and colorful Hawaiian prints (162 square feet if you count the back).
 I pieced together strips to create the beach landscape, moving from sunset sky colors down to ocean colors and finally the sand.
 I love the way the long horizontal strips create a feeling of vastness and make you feel like you’re just catching a glimpse of one small part of a much broader picture.
 The border is mixture of more of the batiks and Hawaiian prints and gives it a finished look without harshly cutting off the beach scene.

 After stretching the background out onto the frame, I free-formed the designs on top of the beach scene, cutting each piece out of paper first to make sure proportions were correct.
 Once I had everything laid out correctly, I cut the pieces out of fabric.
 Each appliqué has the edges turned under and ironed down, making it a very useable, washable art piece.
 It is a king-sized quilt, however that isn’t completely why I called it